Florida Hog & Ham Program

 (Details of processing days will be specified at or after the Workshop in January.
 If there are less than 20 participants, all carcasses will likely be processed on August 11.)

-Before Sept.
-3 - Project Books and Retail Audits with copies of thank you letters should be approved by 4-H office personnel.
+Before Aug.
+22 - Project Books, foodservice and Retail Audits should be approved by 4-H office personnel.

-September 3 - All Project Books and Retail Audits due to Chad Carr, University of Florida.
+August 22 - All Project Books, foodservice and Retail Audits scanned and emailed to Chad Carr, University of Florida.

 Hog & Ham Guidelines and Procedures

-- All new participants are required to have attended the February 22 workshop in order to apply to be in the Hog & Ham program.
-Youth who completed all four phases of the 2019 or 2020 program (harvested a hog, retail audit, project book, demonstration) are not required to attend the Workshop (see Workshop information).
+- All new participants are required to have attended the February 21 workshop in order to apply to be in the Hog & Ham program.
+Youth who completed all four phases of the 2021 program (harvested a hog, retail audit, project book, demonstration) are not required to attend the Workshop (see Workshop information).

 - Enrollment is limited to 30 youth.
 Because this is a one youth per one pig project, there will be no team- or group-raised pigs.

-- County Agents must fill out a Hog & Ham participant application form and mail or fax it so that it is received by Friday, March 26 (fax # is 352-392-9059).
-We will review the applications and notify agents by Wednesday, March 31 of who has been selected.
+- We will review the applications and notify agents by March 11 of who has been selected.
 Youth who participated in the past and dropped out without completing every phase of the program might not be allowed to participate the following year.

 - Youth selected to participate should select pigs which should weigh about 100 to 120 lbs at the time of weigh-in weekend.
-Pigs should be weighed-in over the week of April 24 through May 1.
+Pigs should be weighed-in over the week of April 23 - 30.

 - The $70.00 registration fee is due after the initial hog weigh in and should be given to the county 4-H or Livestock Agent in charge.
 Checks should be made payable to the Florida 4-H Foundation.